floys/tarantula/README_REST_API.md

 			</testcase>
 		</request>

-This method can be invoked e.g. for inmorting testcases fro a third party tool like testlink
+This method can be invoked e.g. for inmorting testcases from a third party tool like testlink

 #### Update testcase execution
 *Preconditions*